Our Bears and their Habitat

 WHERE THE BEARS LIVE

-Ted, Lucky and Holly live in 2.5 acres of natural forest that includes man-made dens and a pond.
+Ted, Lucky, Holly, and Tasha live in 2.5 acres of natural forest that includes man-made dens and a pond.

 They roam the forest and play in the cool pond.
 Ted enjoys resting on his “log” by the pond area.
 Holly is exploring, playing, and developing relationships with the other bears.

 Visitors and Pond Chatters watch the bears forage for wild hazelnuts, berries, and greens, and for foods the caretakers scatter and hide around the pond at the forest edge.
 Some of the wild foods are pictured here: